 Unified Perspectives

 A lot of these techniques and systems take quite a specific perspective on how to model and program transactions.
 In a more abstract view, we may in some sense view transactions as functions that operate over database state i.e. they mutate the database from one input state to another output state.
-The primary question is then the way in which we express and represent these functions, with the approaches above taking varying perpsectives.
+More concretely, we can see them as functions that take an input database state and return a set of updates i.e. a set of key-value pairs that are to be applied to the database.
+In general, we can represent these transaction functions as arbitrary programs, but in practice they often take on more restricted forms.
+A primary question then is the way in which we express and represent these functions in a way that is sufficiently general to capture the array of various models.

-For most models this can be broken down into a read phase and write phase, especially for systems operating under snapshot read semantics.
+For most models we can break any transaction down into a read phase and write phase, in particular under the assumption that systems are operating under snapshot read semantics.
 That is, if transactions operate over a consistent snapshot of the database, then all decisions based on reads that occur in the transaction are stable i.e. will not change regardless of when they occur within the transaction.
 So, in theory, it suffices to execute all reads upfront and this gives us the information we need to execute the writes of the transaction.

-So, a reasonable generic abstraction breaks down transactions into the following phase-based components:
+So, a reasonable generic abstraction for transactional system over an underlying key-space \(K\) breaks down transactions into the following phase-based components:

-- Set of keys, \(K_u\), whose values are read to be used in the updates of keys.
+2. Set of keys, \(K_v \subseteq K\), whose values are can be used in the updates of keys during the write phase.

 vx = read(x)